 As a leader or manager, improving your Emotional Intelligence and EQ (Emotional Quotient) can help you to better succeed in your role.
-Below you can read about the benefits for you, your workplace, and organization of improving your emotional intelligence and, in turn, your leadership skills.
+Below you can read about the benefits for you, your workplace, and your organization, when it comes to improving your emotional intelligence and, in turn, your leadership skills.

 Strengths of Leaders with High EQ